By Gwenn Voelckers

 • Have fun and keep your expectations in check.

 We’ve all suffered the occasional bad date or rejection.
 Try not to let that stop you from meeting new people and pursuing that special someone.
+It’s good to learn how to get over a heartbreak without grief.

 Dating, just as networking for a new job, can put you in the company of interesting, stimulating people.
 Even if your heart doesn’t go pitter-patter, you’ll be out in the world and expanding your experiences and circle of friends.
 So give it a whirl.
 Muster your courage and pick up the phone, sign up, or show up to fulfill your heart’s desire.